MicrosoftDocs/win32/desktop-src/DxTechArts/games-for-windows-test-requirements-1-0-0006.md

     ```

 > [!Note]
-> Requested execution level should be present for every file, and dpiAware should be present for at least the game’s executable file.
+> Requested execution level should be present for every file, and dpiAware should be present for at least the game s executable file.

 ### 6.3 Thread Hijacker - threadhijacker.exe